 In a manner this is disorienting; it feels as though the engine of the world has eased back to sit.
 I’m getting up at conflicting hours and waking in the night from weird dreams.
 But generally—I need to concede, with a twinge of blame—my time the executives have definitely improved.

-Of course, I’ve opened up a bunch of driving hours every week, but as somebody who was at that point working 100% on remote basis and generally from home, I haven’t found boatloads of extra time in my calendar.
+Of course, I’ve opened up a bunch of driving hours every week, but as somebody who was at that point working 100% on a remote basis and generally from home, I haven’t found boatloads of extra time in my calendar.
 So for what reason does it feel like time is a companion once more, the manner in which it hasn’t in about 10 years?

 We are discovering for the first time what “quality time” means; discovering that our relatives are not independent automatons drones passing in the night, but our most important valuable anti-possessions.
 I hear stories from all sides of the universe of the family unexpectedly sitting up the entire night in the oldest child’s room and talking; of book clubs and film clubs and virtual cheerful hours and pandemic gatherings springing up, populated by companions who haven’t spoken since school and can’t remember why not.